 To realise a design

-needs a lot to happen, between the idea and moving in to a finished building.
-Getting a great design is highly important, but issues such as feasibility, site conditions, costs, authorities, permits, construction and the final touches also need deft resolution.
+a lot to happens in between the idea and moving in to a finished building.
+There is the great design, but also resolution of issues such as feasibility, site conditions, costs, authorities, permits, construction and the final touches.
+All need deft resolution.

 Design we like